PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Omitted Proofs

 As a result, we have

 The expected regret cost by the bad event $\bar{E}_1$ is bounded by $(2NK/T) \cdot T \mu_{\max} = 2NK \mu_{\max} = O(1)$.
 As a result, we focus on the clean event for the rest of the proof.

 (b) Consider the learning and exploitation phase.
-Under the clean event $E_1$, according to \Thmref{thrm:game-perturbed}, we have that the most efficient Nash equilibrium $\bfpi^*$ of game $\calG'$ is also a most efficient equilibrium of game $\calG$.
+Under the clean event $E_1$, according to \cref{thrm:game-perturbed}, we have that the most efficient Nash equilibrium $\bfpi^*$ of game $\calG'$ is also a most efficient equilibrium of game $\calG$.
 The solution is also unique with probability $1$.
-As a result, according to \Lemmaref{lemma:stationary-distribution}, for any $0 < \alpha < 1$ there exists a small enough $\epsilon$ such that the state $Z^*$ in \Eqref{eq:z-star} is the unique stationary distribution of $\calM(\epsilon; \calG')$ and $p_{Z^*}(\epsilon; \calG') > 1 / (2(1 - \alpha))$.
+As a result, according to \cref{lemma:stationary-distribution}, for any $0 < \alpha < 1$ there exists a small enough $\epsilon$ such that the state $Z^*$ in \cref{eq:z-star} is the unique stationary distribution of $\calM(\epsilon; \calG')$ and $p_{Z^*}(\epsilon; \calG') > 1 / (2(1 - \alpha))$.

 Suppose we have switched between the learning and exploitation phase $S$ times and the regret caused by the $s$-th phase is denoted as $\regret_{j,s}^{\learn}(T)$.
-As a result, the expected regret in the learning and exploitation phase is given by
+As a result, the expected regret in the learning and exploitation phase is given by \begin{small}